kurtosis-tech/eth-network-package/README.md

             "el_extra_params": [],

             //  The type of CL client that should be started
-            //  Valid values are "nimbus", "lighthouse", "lodestar", "teku", and "prysm" "cl_client_type": "lighthouse",
+            //  Valid values are "lighthouse", "lodestar", "teku" "cl_client_type": "lighthouse",

             //  The Docker image that should be used for the EL client; leave blank to use the default for the client type
-            //  Defaults by client (note that Prysm is different in that it requires two images - a Beacon and a validator - separated by a comma):
+            //  Defaults by client:
             //  - lighthouse: sigp/lighthouse:latest
             //  - teku: consensys/teku:latest
-            //  - nimbus: statusim/nimbus-eth2:multiarch-latest
-            //  - prysm: gcr.io/prysmaticlabs/prysm/beacon-chain:latest,gcr.io/prysmaticlabs/prysm/validator:latest
             //  - lodestar: chainsafe/lodestar:next
             "cl_client_image": "",